 - PW Racial Ethnic Dialog

-In partnership with the Office of Racial Justice and Advocacy, Presbyterian Women offered training to 75 members of Presbyterian Women to become antiracism facilitators in the 2002–2005 triennium.
-They have joined the PC(USA)’s growing network of antiracism facilitators who work in teams of at least two people to lead antiracism training events, which range from one hour to one day in length, for congregation, presbytery and synod groups, as well as PW groups at all levels.
+Presbyterian Women has a close relationship with the PC(USA)'s Office of Gender and Racial Justice, participating in and cosponsoring cultural proficiency and antiracism training events.
+Over the last 10 years, more than 200 PW leaders have participated in antiracism trainings through PW and the PC(USA).
+Presbyterian Women's antiracism facilitators are part of the PC(USA)’s growing network of antiracism facilitators.
+These facilitators work in teams of at least two people to lead antiracism training events, which range from one hour to one day in length, for congregation, presbytery and synod groups, as well as PW groups at all levels.
+Learn about additional educational opportunities in antiracism and multicultural ministry at the Montreat Conference Center and Princeton Theological Seminary.

 Officially organized in May 1998, the dialog grew out of discussions during the 1994–1997 triennium of Presbyterian Women in response to concerns raised by National Asian Presbyterian Women and National Black Presbyterian Women.
 Today the PW Racial Ethnic Dialog group, consisting of about 30 women of diverse racial and cultural backgrounds, meets for facilitated, meaningful conversation, which brings about learning.
 Participants serve a three-year term and meet annually for three days, usually on a PC(USA) racial ethnic school campus.